fibo/dflow/README.md

 - launching command
   `deno run https://raw.githubusercontent.com/fibo/dflow/main/examples/usage.js`
-- cloning this repo and launching `node examples/usage.js`.
+- cloning this repo and launching `npm run example:usage`.

 You should see a number `1` printed on output.